lcosmin/buildout.recipe.uwsgi/README.rst

 version
     Version of uWSGI to download (default is ``latest``).

+md5sum
+    MD5 checksum for the source tarball.
+An error will be raised upon mismatch.
+If left unset no check is performed.

 output
     Path where the uWSGI configuration file is generated (default to a